-Representing the fusion of modern life, PANTONE Living Coral is a nurturing color that appears in our natural surroundings and at the same time, displays a lively presence within social media.”
+Representing the fusion of modern life, PANTONE Living Coral is a nurturing color that appears in our natural surroundings.
+At the same time, it displays a lively presence within social media.”

-Who doesn’t want warmth and nourishment?
-Who doesn’t want connection and intimacy?
-Who doesn’t want to feel comforted and buoyant?
+Because who doesn’t want warmth and nourishment?
+Why wouldn’t you want connection and intimacy?
+Or to feel comforted and buoyant?
 This color does all of that.

 If you’d like to add a bit of these feelings to your life, I’ve rounded up a few products already on the market below.

 This color is best in small bites and works well with most other colors, but I especially love it with its warm neighbors tan and fuchsia.
 It’s also particularly great when paired with a tactile texture like suede or jute.

 If you’re searching online, look under the “Orange” tag, not “Pink” to find colors closest to this shade of coral.